devgio/carpincho/README.md

 ## Features
   - Classify emails based on filters
   - Download attachments to specific locations depending on the source
-  - Manupulate the downloaded attachemnts (most often used to get the files ready to be ingested into a database)
+  - Manupulate the downloaded attachments (most often used to get the files ready to be ingested into a database)

 ## Requirements